How can we help you today?

 Upfront investment: None

-Affiliate marketing helps you generate income by promoting products or services on your site.
-You get paid whenever a visitor clicks and buys from your link.
+Affiliate marketing helps you generate income by promoting affiliate products or services on your site.
+You get paid whenever users click your link and make a purchase.

 • Example: A home decor blogger links to furniture or wall art.
 When dedicated readers buy through that link, the blogger earns a share of the sale.

 • Tools to help: If you want hassle-free link tracking, tools like Pretty Links or ThirstyAffiliates work well.
-You can also try AI keyword tools like RankIQ to find good terms and place links where they’re more likely to get clicks.
+You can also try AI keyword tools like RankIQ to help you think more like an SEO expert when planning content and affiliate links.

 You can place affiliate links in blog posts, product reviews, or email newsletters.
-Just ensure they align with the interests of your target audience.
+Just make sure to align with your audience’s interests and the type of content they already engage with.

 2. Display ads on your website